dfinity/portal/how-it-works/1_protocol/01_peer-to-peer-p2p.subpage.md

 ## Abortable Broadcast

 At the heart of the P2P layer is the Abortable Broadcast primitive, which is critical for efficient inter-replica communication in Byzantine Fault Tolerant (BFT) settings.
 It provides strong delivery guarantees in the presence of network congestion, peer or link failures, and backpressure.
-By preserving bandwidth and bounding data structures, Abortable Broadcast prevents overload from malicious peers while maintaining consistent updates in IC.
+By preserving bandwidth and bounding the size of its data structures, Abortable Broadcast prevents overload from malicious peers while ensuring consistency for messages from honest nodes.
 It resembles a publish–subscribe model, with the added ability to abort in-flight messages when needed.

 ## QUIC Transport